nwdigitalradio/n7nix/kernbuild/README.md

 * kern_cpy_flash.sh - copy kernel components to a flash part
 * kern_cpy_local.sh - copy kernel components to a local directory (repo)
 * kern_cpy_remote.sh - copy kernel components to a remote machine
+* kern_upd_udrc.sh - Used to find the differences between a compass reference kernel source tree and a raspian kernel.
-* kern directory contains kernel components
+* kern directory contains kernel components suitable for coping to flash part

 #### build.sh
 * must be run from base of kernel tree